Five Elements of an Effective Sales Territory Map

 Plus, sales reps and opportunities can change.
 Sales mapping software offers the intelligence needed to update and re-align your territories as needed.

 Using Xactly AlignStar, a best-in-class territory planning solution, companies have reduced the time spent on territory design by as much as 75 percent.
-By moving away from time-consuming manual processes, such as spreadsheets, companies save hundreds of hours in time designing territories.
+By moving away from time-consuming and manual processes, such as spreadsheets, to design territories, companies save hundreds of hours in time.

 AlignStar automatically aligns territories according to travel efficiencies.
 With a user-friendly interface, organizations can balance sales potential for equitable distribution across territories.

 There is a lot that goes into an effective sales territory map.
-When you increase the travel efficiencies and overall balance of your territories, you also increase the productivity of your sales reps.
-In turn, this boosts sales, decreases associated costs.
-And sets the foundation of a successful sales plan.
+When you increase the travel efficiencies and overall balance of your territories, you also increase the productivity of your sales reps–which, boosts sales and decreases associated costs.
+Don’t rely on time-consuming and error-prone spreadsheets; use sales territory mapping software to create the most effective, travel efficient, and profitable territories for your sales reps.